 Professor Julia Simner, Director of misophonia child research.
 Julia Simner is a professor of neuropsychology specialising in multisensory research.
 She runs the MULTISENSE lab at the University of Sussex where her research focusses on sensory differences.
 She has been widely published in well regarded science journals (e.g., Nature), and in over 100 newspaper and media articles worldwide.
 She is the Science Officer for the UK Synaesthesia Association, and the author of several books (Oxford Handbook of Synesthesia; and Synaesthesia: A Very Short Introduction).

 Rebecca Smees, Research fellow.
-Rebecca Smees has a BSc in Psychology from University of Sheffield, an MSc in Social research methods from the City University and is currently studying part time for her PhD in Psychology at the University of Sussex investigating creativity in neurodivergent populations, alongside here research fellow role.
+Rebecca Smees has a BSc in Psychology from University of Sheffield, an MSc in Social research methods from the City University and is currently studying for her PhD in Psychology at the University of Sussex investigating creativity in neurodivergent populations, alongside here research fellow role.
 She has had multiple research roles on Longitudinal projects investigating the impact of family background and early experiences on child outcomes at the Institute of Education, London and the University of Oxford.
 Her current research fellow role on the syntoolkit, focuses on developing and validating a child-friendly synaesthesia test app.

 Dr James Alvarez, Programmer.
 James Alvarez has a BSc in Psychology from University of Nottingham, an MSc in Psychological research methods from the University of Exeter and a Phd investigating colour and language from the University of Surrey.
 He is currently working as a programmer at the University of Sussex, and is the programmer on the REAM misophonia project.